uswitch/codef-syllabus/content/lesson-1/new-site/index.md

 ## Configuration
 Have a play with the values in the configuration.
 Ananke supports a variety of options, documented on [the project's Github page](https://github.com/budparr/gohugo-theme-ananke/#getting-started).

+For example, you can swap out the background image, change the font, customise the social media links.